 Element 4.
-CARB and the CEC shall prioritize awards that replace the oldest internal combustion buses in the state as well as grantees that are small and rural school districts, serve a high percentage of unduplicated pupils, and will purchase vehicle-to-grid (V2G) capable zero-emission school buses and infrastructure where available.
+CARB and the CEC shall prioritize awards that replace the oldest internal combustion buses in the state as well as grantees that are small and rural school districts, serve a high percentage of unduplicated pupils, and will purchase bidirectional capable zero-emission school buses and infrastructure where available.

 Element 5.
-At least 90 percent of a grantee's award shall be expended for the purchase of zero-emission school buses and supporting charging infrastructure and related activities, including, but not limited to, charging or fueling stations, equipment, site design, construction, and related infrastructure upgrades.
+At least 90 percent of a grantee's award shall be expended for the purchase of zero-emission school buses and supporting infrastructure and related activities, including, but not limited to, charging or fueling stations, equipment, site design, construction, and related infrastructure upgrades.